DEADLY BUTTOCK BLOWS & THATCHERISM

 After a while, people would cross the road when they saw me coming, but I wasn't deterred.
 I began to write down some some these ideas about how this art might resonate with a wider group of people (other than seekers of definitions).
 In 2009 I published those ideas as The Manual of Bean Curd Boxing.

 THE BOOK RELEASE

-So here we are in 2017 and looking around, I’m not convinced things have changed so much.
+So here we are, light years later and looking around, I’m not convinced things have changed so much.
 There are some good signs that schools have begun to define themselves by the place and time in which they live, but others still seek refuge by “dangling dangerously” from threads of lineage and secrecy, uniforms and uniformity.

 Even as we slide blindly into this amorphous digital landscape, it is clear that our tools for imparting "knowledge" need updating as well as the mind-set of teachers.
 Perhaps now, the medium needs to move beyond the traditional formats of class locality, class leadership, and beyond the anachronistic definitions of “Masters” and Gurus.
 Perhaps now, new technologies can offer the study of Tai Chi - with all its colourful philosophy and inherently supple and flexible nature - in a more interactive, transparent, accountable and a less rigid, vertical structure.

 Rising to the challenges of the age, last year after 25 years of teaching, I stopped teaching local classes, I began to move around and travel more and in the process explored the notion of teaching an online Tai Chi course based on the ideas from the book.

 More on this later.
 Meanwhile, in a parallel universe Bean Curd Boxing formed a political movement, took over the United nations and declared a freeze on all activity thats wasn't worth doing (most of it).

 To celebrate international Bean Curd Day - the teapotmonk released the audio version of the book and a sample of this has been sent out into outer space for all other species to benefit from.